cvmfs/doc-cvmfs/cpt-details.rst

-The CernVM-FS Fuse module comprises a minimal *loader* loader process (the ``cvmfs2`` binary) and a shared library containing the actual Fuse module (``libcvmfs_fuse.so``).
+The CernVM-FS Fuse module comprises a minimal *loader* loader process (the ``cvmfs2`` binary) and a shared library containing the actual Fuse module (``libcvmfs_fuse.so``, ``libcvmfs_fuse3.so``).
 This structure makes it possible to reload CernVM-FS code and parameters without unmounting the file system.
 Loader and library don't share any symbols except for two global structs ``cvmfs_exports`` and ``loader_exports`` used to call each others functions.
 The loader process opens the Fuse channel and implements stub Fuse callbacks that redirect all calls to the CernVM-FS shared library.